Kopano-dev/kapi/README.md

 To specify where the Groupware Core plugin can find its required backend sockets specify the `KOPANO_GC_REST_SOCKETS` environment variable to point to the base directory location.
-All `.sock` files in that directory will be used as upstream proxy paths.
+All `rest*.sock` files in that directory will be used as upstream proxy paths for the REST api and all `notify*.sock` files in that directory will be used as upstream proxy paths for the subscription socket API.

 ### pubs: Kopano Pubsub and Webhook plugin